 The term trademark is also used informally to refer to any distinguishing attribute by which an individual is readily identified, such as the well-known characteristics of celebrities.
 When a trademark is used in relation to services rather than products, it may sometimes be called a service mark, as in the United States.

-Trademark searches in Bangladesh can be conducted for word mark, numerals, labels and device mark.
-Device mark searches can be conducted through Vienna code.
+Trademark searches in Bangladesh can be conducted for word marks, numerals, labels, and device marks.
+Device mark searches can be conducted through the Vienna code.

 Trademark searches can be classified into the following categories: